cloudmesh-community/book/chapters/linux/ssh-windows.md

 also includes `ssh` and `ssh-keygen`. which you will need if you want o interface with Linux machines hosted in a cloud.

-You can also enable the Git GUI as you may be used to doing things form GUI's.
+You can also enable the Git GUI as you may be used to doing things from GUIs.
 However soon you will find out why in this class we typicaly do not much via GUIs.
 However if you like them you can also integrate git in the Windows Explorer.
 This could be beneficial fo you during development of your project or keep up with what others do on git.